1999 Oceanian Futsal Championship

 The 1999 Oceanian Futsal Championship (OFC) was the third edition of the main international futsal tournament of the Oceanian region.
-It took place from August 21 to August 28, 1999, and was hosted by Port Vila, Vanuatu.
+It took place from 21 August to 28 August 1999, and was hosted by Port Vila, Vanuatu.

 The tournament also acted as a qualifying tournament for the 2000 FIFA Futsal World Championship in Guatemala.
 The Australia won the tournament, and qualified for the World Cup.